City

 Councilor Olivia Clark said Morillo’s amendment “seems to represent a growing toxicity and lack of respect on Council.”
 Council President Elana Pirtle-Guiney in an email to constituents wrote that “meaningful change requires planning, transparency, and community input.
 Portlanders deserve a government that takes the time to get it right, not one that makes sweeping changes on short notice.”

-Come Thursday, and the disagreement over what Morillo’s amendment would do permeated much of the 10-hour council meeting on Thursday.
+Come Wednesday, the disagreement over what Morillo’s amendment would do permeated much of the 10-hour council meeting.
 While Morillo’s amendment included other line items, too, the cut to the sweeps program took center stage in the debate.
-Morillo at the start of the discussion called up her policy analyst to correct the record, saying much of what Wilson’s email had claimed was false.
-Instead, Morillo reiterated on the dias, her proposal’s intent was simple: to reduce the number of homeless camp sweeps.
+At the start of the discussion, Morillo called on her policy analyst to correct the record, saying much of what Wilson’s email had claimed was false.
+Instead, Morillo reiterated from the dais, her proposal’s intent was simple: to reduce the number of homeless camp sweeps.

-After hours of testimony from members of the public, the council debated Morillo’s amendment and sub-amendments.
-As it became clear Morillo’s amendment would fail—Councilor Loretta Smith, who earlier in the week appeared ready to support it, withdrew her support—Morillo gave pointed remarks to both her colleagues and Wilson, who was present in the chambers.
+After hours of testimony from members of the public, the council debated Morillo’s amendment and subamendments.
+As it became clear Morillo’s amendment would fail—Councilor Loretta Smith, who earlier in the week appeared ready to support it, withdrew her backing—Morillo made pointed remarks to both her colleagues and Wilson, who was present in the chamber.

 She again accused Wilson of “whipping [organizations] into a frenzy” by warning them they would be on the chopping block were Morillo’s amendment to pass.
 She said Wilson had used those organizations “as shields for deeply problematic policy.”